kshedden/workshops/dair3/meta/meta.md

   as the number of studies in the meta-analysis grows.
 These are worst-case biases at $I^2=0$.
 If heterogeneity is present, the bias is less.
 For example, if we have 50 studies and truncate at zero, the bias is approximately 0.06.

-## Fixed effects approaches

-- An alternative approach to understanding heterogeneity among studies is to use an approach that treats the effect sizes $\theta_i$ as parameters, rather than summarizing the variance in a large collection of effect sizes.
-This may be useful if a small number of "famous" studies are being considered in the meta-analysis, and it is of interest to quantify the evidence for differences among specific pairs of studies.

-- The statistical framework for this analysis is essentially a one-way analysis of variance with unequal variances.
-Any two studies can be compared with a t-test and multiple testing corrections can be applied to account for assessment of many pairs of studies.

 ## Meta regression